 The Department currently pays one per diem rate for all members served in an Alternative Care Facility (ACF), regardless of the level of setting.
 The Department will develop a tiered rate methodology for setting levels, with an emphasis on secured settings, for the ACF benefit.
 This initiative will provide insight on how the Department could create multiple level settings for the ACF program that would limit placement into a skilled nursing facility.
-As of March 2022, the project scope was expanded to include two additional setting types, Qualified Residential Treatment Programs (QRTPs) and Residential Child Care Facility Programs (RCCFs).
+As of March 2022, the project scope was expanded to include an additional setting type, Qualified Residential Treatment Programs (QRTPs).
 Additional funds were added to the project and approved by the JBC for this purpose.